 Lazy Lizard Hostel & Other Campgrounds in Downtown Moab

 If you want to stay in a room, the least expensive is the Lazy Lizard Hostel.
 Being a tourist town, Moab has lots of hotels, motels, bed and breakfasts and condos for rent.
-However, the spring is a very popular time to be in Moab book your room ASAP!
+However, the spring is a very popular time to be in Moab so book your room ASAP!
 Prices below are subject to change.

 The Lazy Lizard Hostel (1213 S Hwy 191, Moab, UT, 435-259-6057, lazylizardhostel.com) is about 2 miles from the MARC.
 Make reservations -- space is almost full for Memorial Day weekend.
 Private rooms for 1 person $32, 2 people $36, 3 people $42.
 Cabin $37 for one bed, $43 for 2 beds.
 Bunk in dorm $12/person.
 Showers available $3 for others not staying at the hostel.

 Canyonlands Campground (555 S Main St., 800-522-6848, canyonlandsrv.com) - This campsite is primarily an RV campground, though you can choose a tent site at the very back of the campground, across the river, as far away from the RVs as possible.
 There are also cabins, though they're right in the middle of the RVs.
 The campground is right in town, there's a swimming pool.
 Check website for rates.
 They are closed till March 1.
-You can call and leave a message to make a reservation.
+Call and leave a message to make a reservation.

 Ron's Pack Creek Campground (1520 Murphy Ln #6, 435-259-2982, packcreekcampground.com) - This campsite is a couple miles from downtown Moab and costs for tents: $25 (plus tax) per night, for RV with full hook up $35 (plus tax) per night.
 Prices are for 3 adults. $5 per extra person.
 Showers are free to campers, $4 for others.
 The tent sites are located next to a creek.
 No one we know has ever stayed there, so let us know how it is if you decide to give it a try!
 Make reservations online.